ember-learn/ember-blog/source/2020-03-11-ember-3-17-released.md

 #### New Features (0)

-No new features in Ember.js 3.17, but it is worth noting that the Glimmer VM has been upgraded to 0.47.9.
+No new features in Ember.js 3.17, but it is worth noting that the Glimmer rendering engine has been updated significantly.

 #### Deprecations (0)